STAMP-project/pitest-descartes/README.md

 ### Performance

-A comparison on the number of mutants created and execution time between Descartes and Gregor, the default mutation engine for PITest is available [here](docs/performance-comparison.md).
+You can check [here](docs/performance-comparison.md) a comparison between Descartes and Gregor, the default mutation engine for PITest, considering the number of mutants both engines created for the same projects, and the total execution time.

 ### External Links